Weakly Supervised AUC Optimization: A Unified Partial AUC Approach: Related Work

 Weakly supervised learning (WSL) is a significant subfield of machine learning that tackles learning tasks with imperfect supervision.
 Unlike learning from fully and accurately labeled data, weak supervision can be incomplete, where only a subset of data is given with labels; inexact, where the data is given with only coarse-grind labels; or inaccurate, where the labels are not always true.
 For instance, semi-supervised learning~\cite{zhubook} and positive-unlabeled learning~\cite{pulsurvey} are common scenarios of learning with incomplete supervision.
 Multi-instance learning~\cite{milsurvey} and partial label learning~\cite{pll} belong to the inexact supervision category, whereas learning from inaccurate supervision encompasses label noise learning~\cite{Han2021nllsurvey} and crowdsourcing.

 Among the topics mentioned, our work specifically relates to certain branches, i.e., unlabeled-unlabeled learning~\cite{uulearning} and noisy label learning (NLL)~\cite{Natarajan2013nll}.
 The proposed unified view shares a similar problem setup of unlabeled-unlabeled learning, but with the different objective of maximizing AUC{}.
 The property of noisy label AUC optimization problem have been preliminarily studied in literature~\cite{Menon2015,Ghosh2017}, which is related partially to the theoretical analysis of our framework.
 The proposed robust method for weakly supervised AUC optimization through rpAUC maximization is closely related to the robust training approaches in noisy label learning.
 We demonstrate that it has a similar mechanism to techniques such as the small loss trick~\cite{Liu2016,Jiang2018mentornet,Ren2018} and dynamic thresholding~\cite{Yang2021dythre}.
 These techniques remove or lower the weight of instances inducing high risk, and belong to sample selection in the context of noisy label learning~\cite{Song2022nllsurvey}.
-Other NLL approaches include robust surrogate losses~\cite{Zhang2018gce,Wang2019sce}, robust model architectures~\cite{Xiao_2015_CVPR,goldberger2017adaptlayer,han2018masking}, regularization methods~\cite{mixup,Tanno_2019_CVPR,lukasik2020labelsmooth}, etc.
+Other NLL approaches include robust surrogate losses~\cite{Zhang2018gce,Wang2019sce}, robust model architectures~\cite{Xiao_2015_CVPR,goldberger2017adaptlayer,han2018masking}, regularization methods~\cite{mixup,Tanno_2019_CVPR,lukasik2020labelsmooth}, etc. It is noteworthy that a key information, namely noise transition matrix, is usually required by the NLL approaches for mitigate the label noise problem.
+Since such information is usually unknown in practice, its estimation becomes a essential step for noisy label learning~\cite{R1,R2,R4}.
+In contrast, the proposed WSAUC does not require such knowledge for noisy label AUC optimization to achieve the consistency with the true risk.

 Additionally, semi-supervised learning (SSL) is another major field of WSL, which aims to learn from both labeled and unlabeled data.
 Traditional SSL approaches include generative models~\cite{semi1994,nigam2000text,vae}, low-density separation-based models~\cite{tsvm,Chapelle2006,Li2010}, graph-based models~\cite{Blum2001,lpa}, and disagreement-based models~\cite{cotraining,tritraining}.
 With the rise of deep neural networks in recent years, SSL approaches based on consistency regularization~\cite{ladder,mixup,Miyato2019}, entropy minimization~\cite{ent_min}, graph neural networks~\cite{gnn,gcn,ggnn}, and others have demonstrated strong capabilities.